aalakian/chrips_hyperspectral/index.md

 ## classification of hyperspectral reflectance imags : CHRIPS (2020)

 A classification method of hyperspectral reflectance images named CHRIPS (Classification 2 of Hyperspectral Reflectance Images with Physical and Statistical criteria) is presented.
-Thismethod 3 aims at classifying each pixel from a given set of thirteen classes: unidentified dark surface, water, 4 plastic matter, carbonate, clay, vegetation (dark green, dense green, sparse green, stressed), house 5 roof / tile, asphalt, vehicle / paint / metal surface and non-carbonated gravel.
+This method 3 aims at classifying each pixel from a given set of thirteen classes: unidentified dark surface, water, 4 plastic matter, carbonate, clay, vegetation (dark green, dense green, sparse green, stressed), house 5 roof / tile, asphalt, vehicle / paint / metal surface and non-carbonated gravel.
 Each class is